 The descriptions and facts provided as part of this processing are reserved exclusively for the competent and authorized persons who treat this information confidentially.
 The recipient of personal data is WhistleB Whistleblowing Center AB, World Trade Centre, Klarabergsviadukten 70, SE-107 24 Stockholm, Sweden (WhistleB) as processor for hosting and providing the whistleblowing application, including the processing of encrypted data, such as e.g. B. Whistleblowing Reports.
 WhistleB cannot decrypt or read messages.
 The data is stored within the EU.

+XXI.
+Data recipients/data transfer to third countries

+- IT service and infrastructure

+- IT support and maintenance, including remote support

 XXII.
-Data recipient/data transfer to third countries

-- IT service and infrastructure,

-- IT support and maintenance, including remote support;

-XXIII.
 Data subject rights

 You have the following rights in relation to personal data relating to you: